<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 Marshall’s sparsely located properties with substantial yards and economical cost of living are undoubtedly why it appeals to young couples looking to start a family.

-Local Food Tips: Rated on review platform Trip Advisor as the #1 restaurant in Marshall, the Dark Horse Brewing Co. houses an outdoor beer garden (weather permitting) to sample house-made IPAs.
+Local Food Tip: Rated on review platform Trip Advisor as the #1 restaurant in Marshall, the Dark Horse Brewing Co. houses an outdoor beer garden (weather permitting) to sample house-made IPAs.
 For decadent desserts, head over to Louie’s Bakery for homemade doughnuts, nut rolls, and other sweet treats at this family-owned establishment.

 The Takeaway

 If you’re considering a move to the Kalamazoo area, choosing the best neighborhood is dependent on several factors for long-term living.
-Loan officers at our Portage, Michigan office are well-versed on these requirements to provide expert guidance on the best financing for your dream home.
+Loan officers at our Kalamazoo, Michigan office are well-versed on these requirements to provide expert guidance on the best financing for your dream home.

 Contact